AdRoll/baker/content/en/docs/How Tos/metrics.md

 [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) in
 the component code

-The two mechanisms follow the pull vs push approach respectively.
+The two mechanisms follow the pull vs push approach, respectively.
-The `MetricsBag` should be returned by the `Stats` method along with the default statistics and it will be collected once per second by the Baker runtime.
+`MetricsBag` should be returned by the `Stats` method along with the default statistics and is collected once per second by Baker.
 Differently, the `MetricsClient` can be requested from the Baker topology in the component instantiation and it can be used in any part of the component code to report metrics.
-If there is no particular requirement it is suggested to prefer the `MetricsBag` approach.
+If there is no particular requirement the `MetricsBag` approach is preferred.
 Indeed, the pull approach permits the reduction of the metrics overhead during the record processing.